Calibrating Expressions of Certainty: Implementations

 \subsection{Prompts Used in LLM Experiments}

 All prompts we used in the LLM experiments is listed in Table~\ref{tab:prompt_templates_llm}.

 \paragraph{Verbalize Confidence} We provide prompt templates used to make the language model to verbalize their confidence: (1) directly generating a probability value that the predicted answer is correct (1st row), (2) selecting from a fixed set of certainty phrases (2nd row), and (3) predicting the parameters to beta distributions directly (3rd row).
+We emphasize that we don't use in-context learning but rather a zero-shot instruction template to elicit verbalized confidence.

 \paragraph{Check Answer Correctness} To minimize false negatives in the TruthfulQA dataset, we check if the predicted answer is semantically equivalent to any of the correct answers (4th row).

 \paragraph{Generate Certainty Phrases} When investigating what certainty phrase and their corresponding confidence distributions should be used, we prompt gpt-4o to output a list of (certainty phrase, distribution) pairs (5th row).